Easy Accessorizing to Give Your Home More Style

 • Throws add softness to the sitting area.

-I also mixed styles in the room.
+I also mixed design styles in the room.
 An antique buffet in dark wood tones serves as my media center, while my coffee table has a contemporary metal base and glass top.

 The idea is to include a counter-effect for everything you use.
 If you have several shiny items, for example, include several flat (matte) items.
 If you have hard surfaces, blend soft upholstered surfaces too.

-No matter what style you are doing – whether it’s transitional, French or super-modern – you should strive to include as many of these styles as possible.
+No matter what style you are doing – whether it’s transitional, French or super-modern – you should strive to include as many of these home accessory styles as possible.
 Not only does it give your room more depth, it makes it less predictable and more attractive.

 If we can help you accessorize your home, or with any of your design needs, please contact us.